 The executive director of Save Barnegat Bay – Brick's once-partner in the Traders Cove redevelopment project that ended up opposing the township in court – came to the Jan.
-17 council meeting and thanked council members for rescinding the contract to build a spray park at the site.
+17 council meeting and thanked council members for to build a spray park at the site.

 But Willie deCamp, a Lavallette resident, told council members he was against large boat slips at the site and the ability for boat owners to park near the entrance to docks on which their slips would be located.

 "The most important thing going forward, to Save Barnegat Bay, is how intensive the marina portion is going to be," deCamp said.
 "My great caution would be that an application not be put in for a giant marina."

 The issue over boat slips, as well as control over certain aspects of the redevelopment project, was the focus of a lawsuit brought by Save Barnegat Bay against the township, which was eventually dismissed by Superior Court Judge Vincent J. Grasso in 2009.

 Following a joint lawsuit against a developer who wanted to build condominiums on the site, Save Barnegat Bay transferred its rights to the property to Brick when the township closed on it in December 2005.
 But a redeveloper's agreement – which eventually was abandoned – was the focus of a lawsuit between the organization and the township.
 That lawsuit also concentrated on the number of boat slips the marina portion of the park would hold.
 Save Barnegat Bay was in favor of reducing the number of boat slips at the site.